Campaign

 This can distort engagement values.

-For dynamic events, make sure that the pixel is only triggered under the desired conditions.
+With dynamic events, ensure that the pixel is only triggered under the desired conditions.

 Invalid parameter values